 The hosting country/city/facility requires the host provide health history information on all delegates;

-A delegate is seen frequently not complying with local Covid-19 policies either in the meeting or in the immediate vicinity of the meeting;
+A delegate is seen frequently not complying with local COVID-19 policies either in the meeting or in the immediate vicinity of the meeting;

 Risk of limited urgent care in a country/region/city with an overloaded health care system.

-Decisions taken at the meeting are challenged due to factors related to Covid-19 (e.g. inability of delegates to attend a meeting);
+Decisions taken at the meeting are challenged due to factors related to COVID-19 (e.g. inability of delegates to attend a meeting);

 4.3.4 Potential Risks following the meeting

-A delegate tests positive for Covid-19 shortly after the meeting;
+A delegate tests positive for COVID-19 shortly after the meeting;

-A delegate develops a serious illness (or dies) from Covid-19 that was likely contracted during a meeting;
+A delegate develops a serious illness (or dies) from COVID-19 that was likely contracted during a meeting;

-The meeting venue reports case(s) of Covid-19 among staff or other guests that was likely contracted at the time of the meeting;
+The meeting venue reports case(s) of COVID-19 among staff or other guests that was likely contracted at the time of the meeting;

-Delegates are unable to leave the meeting country or to arrive in their home country due to new Covid restrictions or airport closures;
+Delegates are unable to leave the meeting country or to arrive in their home country due to new COVID-19 restrictions or airport closures;